Texas Tubing Map

 If you are taking more than small gear with you and looking for a tranquil float, make sure you put your personal belongings in a dry bag.
 I suggest you use this sack found on Amazon: MARCHWAY floating, waterproof, dry bag.
 This bag comes in different sizes, from 5L to 40L.
 You can roll the top of the sack, and it keeps your gear dry.

 San Marcos River rises from hundreds of springs in the center of the city of San Marcos.
 This is one of the reasons its water is pristine.

 The city of San Marcos is between San Antonio and Austin, TX.

-The area is special not just because of the confluence of the San Marcos River and the Blanco River, but because of the Guadalupe Mountains National Park.
+The area is unique not just because of the confluence of the San Marcos River and the Blanco River but because of the Guadalupe Mountains National Park.